• Skip to primary navigation

 You can’t argue with the effectiveness of the techniques.
 Matheson can get her horse to back up by raising a finger.
 Pressure and touch play a large part in the training as well.

-It’s a methodology that is not without controversy, Matheson says, but she became convinced of its effectiveness a few years ago and set about training herself in the techniques through readings and instructional DVDs.
+It’s a methodology that is not without controversy, Mathbarneson says, but she became convinced of its effectiveness a few years ago and set about training herself in the techniques through readings and instructional DVDs.

 Matheson has ridden horses since she was 10 and she learned the traditional techniques.